microsoft/MIDI/src/plug-ins/routing/README.md

 * Treating a group of MIDI endpoints or channels connected to monosynths as a single virtual polysynth.
 There are dedicated boxes which can do this today, but nothing that is in software and automatically available to all apps using the MIDI API.
 * Message replication to multiple MIDI devices without the software needing to know about this
-* Software-controlled layers and split points
+* Software-controlled layers and split points, and otherwise sending different note ranges to different endpoints